Program Length: 38 months

 Communication Skills for the Workplace

-This course focuses on microeconomic concepts.
-Topics include recession and depression, the circular flow of production and consumption, the role of the market in the economy, and wage and price movements.
+Basic course in microeconomic concepts.
+Topics include recession and depression, the circular flow of production and consumption, the role of the market in the economy, wage and price movements, and other key points.

 This course focuses on the principles of effective English composition with a comprehensive review and reinforcement of language arts skills.
 Emphasis is placed on the four essentials of writing: unity, support, coherence, and sentence skills.
 Practice in proofreading, editing, revision, and clear thinking is incorporated throughout the course.